aidotse/fedbird/README.md

 ~~~~
 python init_model.py
 ~~~~

-(If this was in the fedn repo you could follow the instructions from the test examples.
+This creates a seed model located and named "seed/birdcage" (If this was in the fedn repo you could follow the instructions from the test examples.
 Add the model "birdcage" in the reducer ui)